MV10/monkey-hi-hat/unreleased_changes.md

 ### MHH NON-STARTERS

 * Video decoding on background thread: too much locking and context-switching overhead
-* Rendering text once: due to fade re-renders it isn't really worth the effort
+* Single-pass text rendering: due to fade in/out, it isn't really worth the effort

 ### EYECANDY TODO (MAJOR)